Guide to the Earl E. Thorpe Papers, 1942-1990

 From 1972 through 1978, correspondence focuses again on Thorpe's duties at North Carolina Central University: tenure proceedings, student activism, class organization, personnel searches, and race politics on campus.
 Of particular interest are letters concerning the appointment of a white instructor to teach NCCU's Afro-American history survey, and the organization of the Helen G. Edmonds history colloquium.
 Matters unrelated to the history department or the workings of the campus are touched upon - planning for family reunions, and correspondence concerning Thorpe's health, for example.

 Beginning in 1978, correspondence turns to Thorpe's duties as chair of the program committee for the 1979 meeting of the Association for the Study of Afro-American Life and History (ASALH).
 In some detail, the letters recount the organization of the ASALH conference program - especially the politics and compromise involved in such a labor.
 Principal correspondents are ASALH officials, but included are notes from prominent African American historians.
-Panel and papers abstracts submitted for the committee's consideration are filed in the series marked Writings and Speeches.
+Panel and papers abstracts submitted for the committee's consideration are filed in the Writings and Speeches Series.
 A number of letters and abstracts represent efforts by the Association of Black Women Historians to organize panels at the meeting.

 In 1980, correspondence shifts to matters concerning Professor Thorpe's tenure as president of the ASALH.
 The organization of the 1981 conference in New Orleans is prominent.
 Correspondence pondering the future of the ASALH in light of recent mismanagement is also present.
 Of material not related to ASALH in this period, correspondence between Thorpe and Lerone Bennet, Jr. is especially interesting.
-In 1981, Thorpe charges Bennet with plagiarizing Thorpe's work in preparing a piece for Ebony magazine.
-As if preparing for a trial, Professor Thorpe goes so far as to collect evidence and build a case.
-The matter, however, is never fully resolved.
+In 1981, Thorpe charged Bennet with plagiarizing Thorpe's work in preparing a piece for Ebony magazine.
+As if preparing for a trial, Professor Thorpe went so far as to collect evidence and build a case.
+The matter, however, was never fully resolved.

 Collection is open for research.

-However, patrons must sign the Acknowledgment of Legal Responsibility and Privacy Rights form before using this collection.
+However, collection may contain materials to which the Acknowledgment of Legal Responsibilities and Privacy Rights form applies.
+Patrons must sign this form before using this collection.

 Also, all or portions of this collection may be housed off-site in Duke University's Library Service Center.
 Consequently, there may be a 24-hour delay in obtaining these materials.